ChhayLyveng/Year1-Project-YouTube-Video-Downloader-with-yt-dlp/README.md

-# "A simple YouTube video downloader built with Python, yt-dlp, and FFmpeg.$
+# A simple YouTube video downloader built with Python, yt-dlp, and FFmpeg.$

 ## $Requirements$